Edward Snowden Fast Facts

-(CNN)Here is a look at the life of Edward Snowden, who has admitted to leaking information about United States surveillance programs to the press.
+(CNN)Here is a look at the life of Edward Snowden, who has admitted to leaking information about US surveillance programs to the press.

 Personal: